 Subject knowledge and skills

-- Advanced theoretical knowledge of materials science and materials technology
+- Deepened knowledge of materials sciences and materials technologies

-- Practical application of materials science in production engineering & product development
+- Ability to apply knowledge of materials sciences in production engineering and product development

-- Ability to take an integrated approach to questions of materials science and possible solutions
+- Ability to pose questions and work out possible solutions

-- Ability to assume leadership responsibilities in research, development and production
+- Ability to undertake leadership positions in research, development and production

 - Ability to undertake and solve R&D tasks in the area of materials science